Theory and modeling of light-matter interactions in chemistry: current and future: Polariton chemistry

+Thus, considering a QED-HF ansatz as $\ket{HF}\otimes\hat{U}({\bf z})\ket{0}$, the QED-HF energy and corresponding Fock matrix can be derived.
+Compared to the HF theory for bare electrons, the QED-HF method introduces DSE-mediated one-body and two-body integrals~\cite{foley:2023arxiv}.

 Similarly to the scQED-HF approach, the self-consistent QED density functional theory (scQED-DFT) is composed in a similar way, where the main elements of DFT remain, such as the exchange-correlation functional of the density.
-However, there are additional photonic DOF that influence the electronic subsystem.
-As for the scQED-HF case, the generalized coherent state basis removes the light-matter coupling term while leaving the DSE term.
-In this sense, the energy of the Kohn-Sham energy can be written as,

-which is then minimized with respect to the Kohn-Sham spin-orbitals.
-There are many ways to set up the scQED-DFT problem, such as employing a novel exchange-correlation functional to account for light-matter correlation effects\cite{pellegrini_OEP_PRL2015,ruggenthaler_QEDFT_2014,ruggenthaler_QEDSpectra_NatRevChem2018,flick_KSQED_PNAS2015} or working with electron-only exchange-correlation functionals using the coherent state basis for the photonic DOFs.\cite{Vu_enhanced_JPCA2022,yang2021JCP,haugland2020PRX} In any case, the resulting ground state is uncorrelated by nature of the DFT formalism.
+There are many ways to set up the scQED-DFT problem, such as employing a novel exchange-correlation functional to account for light-matter correlation effects\cite{pellegrini_OEP_PRL2015,ruggenthaler_QEDFT_2014,ruggenthaler_QEDSpectra_NatRevChem2018,flick_KSQED_PNAS2015} or working with electron-only exchange-correlation functionals using the coherent state basis for the photonic DOFs.\cite{Vu_enhanced_JPCA2022,yang2021JCP,haugland2020PRX} In any case, the resulting ground state is uncorrelated by the nature of the DFT formalism.

 {\bf Excited States scQED-TD-(HF,DFT)}